Semi-Supervised Laplace Learning on Stiefel Manifolds: Graph-Based Active Learning

 \section{Graph-Based Active Learning}

 In this section, we introduce an active-learning scheme motivated by the criticality of label selection at low label rates and the benefits of diversity sampling.
-In the low label-rate regime, it is well-known that active learning strategies which emphasize \emph{exploration} of the sample-space, i.e. \emph{diversity} of the labeled samples, outperform those that rely on \emph{exploitation} of a classifiers decision boundary, e.g. notions of margin \cite{miller2022poisson}.
-Therefore, we propose a computationally efficient technique inspired by algebraic methods for selecting landmarks in graphs\textemdash i.e. a method that aims to select well-connected vertices diversely over the graph (vertices with large degree that are maximally separated) according to the spectral properties of the Laplacian.
+In the low label-rate regime, it is well-known that active learning strategies which emphasize \emph{exploration} of the sample-space, i.e. \emph{diversity} of the labeled samples, outperform those that rely on \emph{exploitation} of a classifier's decision boundary, e.g., notions of margin \citep{miller2022poisson}.
+Therefore, we propose a computationally efficient technique inspired by algebraic methods for selecting landmarks in graphs\textemdash i.e. a method that aims to select well-connected vertices diversely over the graph (vertices with large degree that are maximally separated) according to the spectral properties of the grounded Laplacian.
+This is further motivated by the discussion in Section \ref{sec:globalconv}, where we show that the spectral properties of the grounded Laplacian are intimately related to the convergence of SSM.